-Columns in layouts can become quite complex, with multiple layers of columns in rows and nested columns.
-For an overview of columns with many visual examples, see the the column layouts overview.
+Columns in layouts can become quite complex, with multiple column groups in rows, child columns, and multiple modules in a single column group.
+For an overview of columns with many visual examples, see the column layouts overview.

 Here's a complex example of column stacking.
-This example shows a single row with two column layers.
-The first column layer has two columns with two layers each.
-The second column layer has two module layers and a child column layer.
+This example shows a single row with two column groups.
+The first column group has two columns, left and right, with child columns in both.
+The second column group has two modules and a child column group.
 The main columns have a light gray background.
 The child columns have a dark gray background.

-As screen size decreases, column and module stacking occurs left to right, top to bottom, first within each column, then across columns in the same layer, then across column layers:
+As screen size decreases, column and module stacking occurs left to right, top to bottom, first within each column, then across columns in the same group, then across column groups:

 This stacking behavior applies to both standard content area layouts and to Beaver Themer layouts, such as in a Header layout.

-You can reverse the column stacking order for any column layer in your layout by following these instructions.
+You can reverse the column stacking order for any column group in your layout by following these instructions.

 You can also prevent columns from stacking by setting custom responsive widths.